-Governing Law: The means by which the school will achieve a racial and ethnic balance among its pupils that is reflective of the general population residing within the territorial jurisdiction of the school district to which the charter petition is submitted.
+Governing Law: The means by which the charter school will achieve a balance of racial and ethnic pupils, special education pupils, and English learner pupils, including redesignated fluent English proficient pupils, as defined by the evaluation rubrics in Section 52064.5, that is reflective of the general population residing within the territorial jurisdiction of the school district to which the charter petition is submitted.
+Upon renewal, for a charter school not deemed to be a local educational agency for purposes of special education pursuant to Section 47641, the chartering authority may consider the effect of school placements made by the chartering authority in providing a free and appropriate public education as required by the federal Individuals with Disabilities Education Act (Public Law 101-476), on the balance of pupils with disabilities at the charter school.

-California Education Code Section 47605.6(b)(5)(H)
+California Education Code Section 47605(c)(5)(G)

-Urban Montessori conducts a variety of outreach activities to attract an applicant pool that broadly reflects the racial and ethnic balance of Oakland.
+Urban Montessori conducts a variety of outreach activities to attract an applicant pool to achieve a balance of racial and ethnic students, special education students, and English Learners that is reflective of the general population residing within the territorial jurisdiction of Oakland Unified School District.
 These strategies include, but are not limited to:

 Participating in the Oakland Unified School District’s common enrollment process, Enroll Oakland Charters (EOC)